stephancj/stephancj/README.md

 ## Current Works

-* I'm currently working on 🔭 building and deploying **Mobile Apps using Flutter** and working up on polishing my skills in Flutter and mobile application in general 🌱.
+* I'm currently working on building and deploying **Mobile Apps using Flutter** and working up on polishing my skills in Flutter and mobile application in general 🌱.
-* Getting Started with Flutter Test Driven Development.
+* Getting Started learning Native Android Development with Kotlin.
 * Started learning IOS Application Development with Swift language.

 ## Other Stuff